-The second phase of clinical practicum in the hospital environment provides the opportunity for the student radiologic technologist to develop and perfect the skills to function as a radiologic technologist.
-Additional radiographic procedures are practiced and assessed.
-Student image conferences are again conducted.
+The second phase of clinical practicum in the hospital environment provides the opportunity for the student radiographer to develop and perfect skills.
+Additional radiographic procedures are performed under the appropriate level of supervision and assessed.
+Student image conferences are conducted and pertinent clinical issues are discussed.